Code-Institute-Submissions/GiovanniSalvi-World_Wide_Wine_JulyResub/README.md

 ## Media

-* Social-media icons were provided from:
+* Icons and cart Image were provided from:

     [fontawesome.com](https://fontawesome.com/v4.7.0/icons/)